Stroke Month: Cutting-edge treatment helps Casper man walk out of hospital after stroke

 “Ultimately, whether or not a patient is good candidate for clot retrieval is a complex decision involving the patient's neurological symptoms, medical condition, timeline, etc. All of these factors are considered in detail by the neurologist and interventional radiologist caring for the patient,” said Dr. Sloan.

-Wyoming Medical Center is the state’s only Primary Stroke Center certified by the Joint Commission.
+Wyoming Medical Center is the state’s first Primary Stroke Center certified by the Joint Commission.
 We are the only hospital with 24-hour coverage by an interventional radiologists, the specialists that make clot retrieval possible.
 We are working with emergency rooms at hospitals across the state to standardize care and identify more patients who could benefit from this type of treatment and transport them to Wyoming Medical Center in time.

 “We are able to use cutting-edge stroke treatment techniques, including clot retrieval, at WMC around-the-clock, every day of the year,” said Dr. Sloan.
 “The frequency of these procedures is increasing as the public becomes more aware of the need to seek immediate treatment for neurological symptoms and as the referring physicians in Wyoming become aware of the success in treating acute stroke.”